John Wick: Development

-Inspiration for the film series
+Cinematic inspiration

-Director Chad Stahelski cited The Good, the Bad and the Ugly (1966), Point Blank (1967), Le Cercle Rouge (1970), and The Killer (1989) as influences for the series.
+Director Chad Stahelski cited several action films as influences for the series, including Akira Kurosawa films, Sergio Leone's The Good, the Bad and the Ugly (1966), Le Samouraï, Point Blank (1967), Le Cercle Rouge (1970), and John Woo films such as The Killer (1989).

 About The Good, the Bad and the Ugly, Stahelski said, "Look at Clint Eastwood in [the film] – there is so much back-story unsaid there.
 We're big fans of leaving it to your imagination.
 We just give you some gold coins, and then it's, 'Where do the gold coins come from?'
 We'll get to that eventually.
 Have your imagination do some work there."
 He also said Point Blank influenced John Wick: "One of the biggest inspirations for the film was Point Blank.
 We watched it on a loop in our office, and there are a couple of homages to that [in John Wick]."
 Park Chan-wook's The Vengeance Trilogy (2002–2005) and Lee Jeong-beom's The Man from Nowhere (2010) influenced the film due to "[their] minimalist composition and graphic nature."

 Alistair MacLean and Stephen King were huge influences in the creation of the story of John Wick in terms of characterization and world-building, with screenwriter Derek Kolstad stating, "MacLean could build a world, and King could surprise you by what the main character truly was capable of."
 Outside of films, Stahelski and Leitch drew inspiration from the visual stylings of the '60s and '70s as well as cinematic influences, including Sergio Leone, Akira Kurosawa, Steve McQueen, Lee Marvin, William Friedkin and Sam Peckinpah.
 Stahelski himself said, "All the way back to Kurosawa up to Sergio Leone.
 We like the Spaghetti Western sensibility there, some of the composition."
 About inspiration and emulation from the noir film genre, Stahelski added that "Noir maybe was sort of less impact for us than the other sort of westerns and Kurosawa and things like that.
 I think we wanted to make this hard-boiled character."

+In January 2024, it was announced that Chad Stahelski, Basil Iwanyk, and Erica Lee will serve in oversight roles for the John Wick franchise.
+Stahelski's production studio 87Eleven will create a "comprehensive multiplatform content strategy...to guide the short- and long-term creative direction, franchise strategy and strategic growth...to ensure that quality, tone and vision remain consistent."
+This will be done in collaboration with Thunder Road Studios and Lionsgate.